chef/automate/ec2/README.md

 ## Load SSH private key identity

-Add to the ssh agent the private key that is allowed to clone the `a2` github repo:
+Add to the ssh agent the private key that is allowed to clone the `automate` github repo:
 ```
 ssh-add
 ```